Evanidus14/Aldrnari-Gamepad-Setup/README.md

       - Enable "Toggle Target Lock with Toggle POV Button"
       - I also personally go into the Target Lock Widget and make the lock on UI a simple dot and scale it down.
 That is, of course, up to you.

-#### ENB Specific Keybinds
+#### ENB Specific Keybinds OR Quick Save and Quick Load

+  - Your default control scheme is set for a quick save on R1/RB + Start and a quick load on R1/RB + Select
-  - For your ENB shorcuts to work (the lens effect toggle and the screenshot button), you need to open your ENB (most likely the END key) and on the left side near the top you should see an "INPUT" heading.
+  - If you opt for ENB shortcuts because you're a screen archer INSTEAD of quick save and quick load functionality, you need to open your ENB (most likely the END key) and on the left side near the top you should see an "INPUT" heading.
 Open that selection and make sure you set the Screenshot key to the "INSERT" button and the lens toggle effect key to the "DELETE" key.
+Now you need to go into the Steam Controller Configuration tool and change the bindings under R1/RB Hotkeys on the select button from F9 to INSERT and start button from F5 to DELETE.

 ### Remaining Free Keybinds

 There are still quite a few keys on your keyboard left for possible hotkey use.
 You have the entire numbers line (not the numpad, most of those are being used) as well as the following keys: O, U, Y, and L. That should be more than enough.
 Unfortunately, if you want to use any hotkeys beyond what I've built into the configurations, you'll have to add them in yourself.
 Support for this endeavor will not be provided.
 Fortunately, it isn't very hard to figure out with a little time and effort.